perfectdarkmode1/perfectdarkmode1.github.io/content/writing/caffeine-and-weightloss.md

----
-title: Is Caffeine Making You Fat?
-draft: false
----

 Any claim you make regarding caffeine is going to be filled with hot takes.
 For example, I could say that quitting caffeine should, in theory, promote healthy testosterone levels.

 The immediate response from many would be: "There is no scientific evidence for this." or "Actually, here is a study showing caffeine use spikes testosterone levels."